FyerPower/forever-reimagined/mods.md

 ---

-## Big Mods
+## Core Mods
 *Mods that add significant new content, blocks, or items to the game*

 - **Lootr (Fabric)** - Makes dungeon and structure loot chests unique per player, preventing griefing and ensuring everyone gets their own loot.
 - **Magnum Torch** - Adds a special torch that prevents mob spawning in a large radius around it.
 - **Open Parties and Claims** - Comprehensive land claiming and party system for multiplayer servers, allowing players to protect their builds and team up.
 - **Tom's Simple Storage Mod (Fabric)** - Adds a simple and intuitive storage network system with terminals, connectors, and inventory management.
-- **Traveler's Backpack [Fabric]** - Adds wearable backpacks with built-in crafting table, fluid storage, and tool slots for portable storage.
+- **Traveler's Backpack (Fabric)** - Adds wearable backpacks with built-in crafting table, fluid storage, and tool slots for portable storage.
-- **Universal Graves** - Creates graves when players die, storing all items safely and preventing item loss.
 - **Waystones** - Adds placeable waystone blocks that allow fast travel between discovered locations.
 - **Xaero's Minimap** - Adds a highly customizable minimap to the game with waypoints, death points, and entity tracking.
 - **Xaero's World Map** - Adds a full-screen world map that integrates with Xaero's Minimap for exploration tracking.